 There have been countless examples of what’s called microsampling; taking incredibly short segments of music and sequencing them together to make a new glitchy canvas, almost mimicking the sensation of tuning an FM radio.
 The pioneers of this sort of sampling are the french camp of artists on Ed Banger Records.
 Justice famously admitted sampling up to 400 records for their album † including the likes of Slipknot, 50 Cent and Queen.

 The use of another recording in your own music without permission, whether or not you sell it or not, is illegal.
 Even giving away music for free is technically illegal if it contains an uncleared sample.
-Julio Bashmore notably ran into this issue a few years back releasing a track for free download on his SoundCloud.
+Julio Bashmore (producer for the likes of Jessie Ware) notably ran into this issue a few years back releasing a track for free download on his SoundCloud.

 Julio Bashmore was forced to issue a public apology for his unauthorised use of Jimmy Castor’s ‘Troglodyte’, despite the track being a free download